 If you have any questions or inquiries please contact [email protected]

 The competition is open to all UKSEDS members.
 If you are not already a member, sign up for free membership today.
 This includes students (Bachelors to PhD), and we also support graduate teams (as long as team members have graduated within the last 3 years).
+Team sizes are limited to 15 but there is no lower team limit.
 There is no entry fee associated with this competition.

 How many team members can we have?